This document explains how we (me, the psychotherapist and you, the client(s)) work together.

 Facebook, Twitter, Linked in and all social media

 Please do not invite me to join you on any social media.
 I am not permitted to do so under my strict Codes of Ethics, and refusal may cause offense where none is intended.

 You must assess your own personal risk and comfort when deciding to attend in-person sessions.
 Although I am taking every possible precaution to mitigate the risk of Covid- 19 contamination or infection, this risk cannot be eliminated.
 Therefore, I cannot be held responsible or liable should you contract Covid-19 whilst attending in-person sessions.
 By signing this contract, you are acknowledging that you are in agreement to proceed on this basis.

 It is expected that you do not drink alcohol or take non-prescription drugs before a therapy session.

-My psychotherapy is for individuals only; no other person will be permitted in the counselling room at any time or for any reason.
+My psychotherapy is for individuals or couples only; no other person will be permitted in the counselling room at any time or for any reason.

 I reserve the right to terminate therapy if you are not abiding by the agreement, or are perceived to be a threat to my well being.
 Abusive behaviour is unacceptable and will not be tolerated.

 If you would like to download a copy for your files, please click the button below.